verbb/formie/docs/forms/spam-protection.md

 Configure these under **Formie → Settings → Spam Protection → Content Rules → Text Rules**:

 - **Suspicious text detection** — flags keyboard spam, random character strings, and other low-quality filler text in submission fields.
-You can tune sensitivity with **Minimum word length** and add **Allowed terms** (one per line) for abbreviations or product codes that should not be flagged.
+Add **Allowed terms** (one per line) for abbreviations or product codes that should not be flagged.
 - **Maximum links** — marks submissions as spam when the total number of links across all fields exceeds the configured limit.

 Both rules run during the **`screen.runSpamChecks`** workflow task, after email rules and before spam keywords.